Home | Contact | About MPS | Membership | Publications | Prizes | Meetings | Links | Album | Jobs

 Guidelines

-The prize is awarded jointly by the Society and the Society for Industrial and Applied Mathematics (SIAM).
-The prize is awarded for original research, which by its originality, breadth and depth, is having a major impact on the field of mathematical programming.
-The contribution(s) for which the award is made must be publicly available and may belong to any aspect of mathematical programming in its broadest sense.
-Strong preference will be given to candidates who have not reached their 50th birthday in the year of the award.
+The prize is awarded jointly by the Mathematical Programming Society (MPS) and the Society for Industrial and Applied Mathematics (SIAM).
+The prize is awarded for research which, by its originality, breadth and depth, is having a major impact on the field of mathematical programming.
+The contributions(s) for which the award is made must be publicly available and may belong to any aspect of mathematical programming in its broadest sense.
+Preference will be given to candidates that have not reached their 50th birthday in the year of the award.
+The prize will be awarded to at most two persons at a time.

 The Prize Committee

-The chair of the MPS and the President of SIAM will jointly appoint a Prize Committee for each award.
-The committee will consist of four members, one designated chair of the Prize Committee by the chair of MPS, and it will represent a diverse range of topics in mathematical programming.
+There will be an ad hoc Prize Committee appointed for each award jointly by the Chairman of MPS and the President of SIAM.
+The committee will consist of four members, one designated 'chair' by the Chair of MPS, and it will represent a diversified view of mathematical programming.
 Committee appointments should be made at least two years before the prize award date.
+The MPS has the responsibility to notify its Chair and the President of SIAM to make the appointments.

-For continuity, committee members will normally serve on two successive prize committees with the committee chair being a second-term member.
-Thus, normally two new members will be appointed and two members reappointed every three years.
-Committee members will be members of the Society and/or SIAM.
-At least two members of the committee will be Society members and at least two will be SIAM members.
+For continuity, committee members will normally serve on two successive prize committees with the committee chairman being a seond-term member.
+Thus two new members will be appointed and two members will be reappointed every three years.
+Committee members will be members of MPS and/or SIAM.
+At least two members of the committee will be MPS members and at least two will be members of SIAM.
 The membership of the committee should also reflect the international character of the societies.

 Committee Procedure

-The nomination(s) for the award should be presented by the Prize Committee to the Executive Committees of the SIAM Council and of the MPS, via the President of SIAM and the chair of the MPS.
+The nominations(s) for the award should be presented by the Prize Committee to the Executive Committees of the SIAM Council and of MPS, via the President of SIAM and the Chair of MPS.
 The nomination(s) for the award must be accompanied by a written justification and a citation of about 100 words that can be read at the award date.

-Both SIAM and the Society must accept the nomination(s).
-Rejection by either one of the two societies will nullify the nomination(s).
-If the nomination(s) of the Prize Committee is rejected by the Society and/or SIAM, the Prize Committee may propose a second nomination.
+Both SIAM and MPS must accept the nomination(s).
+Objections by either one of the two societies will nullify the nomination(s).
+If the nomination(s) of the Prize Committee is rejected by MPS and/or SIAM, the Prize Committee may propose a second nomination.

 Prize Award Date